ptorrx/DeepC4Pip/README.txt

-This project contains the development of DEC (a Deep Embedding of a terminating C-style language with effects) as a domain-specific language embedded in Gallina.
+This project contains the development of DEC (a Deep Embedding of a terminating C-style language with effects) as a domain-specific language embedded in Gallina, including language definition and semantic boilerplate.

 Relying on Coq modules, the definition of DEC is parametric in the type of the mutable state and in the type of identifiers, which are both specified in a module type (IdModType.v).

-The syntax of DEC, defined in terms of inductive datatypes (in StaticSemA.v, together with its static seamantics), allows for sequencing, local variables (let-style bindings), conditional expressions, function call, and generic effects.
-The construct for generic effects allows for the import in DEC of Gallina functions that can access and modify the state.
+The syntax of DEC, defined in terms of inductive datatypes (in StaticSemA.v, together with its static semantics), allows for sequencing, local variables (let-style bindings), conditional expressions, function call, and generic effects.
+The construct for generic effects allows for the import in DEC of Gallina functions that can access and modify the state (in this sense, DEC could also be considered as a syntactic extension of Gallina).

 DEC functions can be defined by bounded primitive recursion, using an iteration scheme.
 They are not treated as first-class objects